selvam-murugan-nu/Nu-fronend-code-challange/README.md

-# FreightHub Frontend Coding Challenge
+# Nu Technology Frontend Coding Challenge

-Welcome to the FreightHub frontend coding challenge!
+Welcome to the Nu Technology frontend coding challenge!
 Please read the following instructions carefully.

 **Your goal is to set up an application which enables the user to view and manage shipments.**